hashicorp/consul/consul/endpoints.md

 The Raft service is used to manipulate the Raft controls on the Leader node.
 It is only for internal use.
 It exposes the following methods:

-* Apply : Used to execute a command against the FSM
-* AddPeer: Used to add a peer to the group
 * RemovePeer: Used to remove a peer from the group

 ## Status Service